jfuruness/bgpy_pkg/README.md

 Thanks to Cameron Morris for helping with extending the BGP policy to include withdrawals, RIBsIn, RIBsOut

-Thanks to Cameron and Reynaldo for helping out with the refactor
+Thanks to Cameron and Reynaldo for helping out a ton with this simulator and it's corresponding testing.
+They have been major contributors and I appreciate it.

 Thanks to Dr. Herzberg and Dr. Wang for employing me and allowing this project to be open source